gimnas11/WEBAI/README.md

 ## 🔒 Security & Privacy

-- **API Key Storage**: Your OpenAI API key is stored only in your browser's localStorage
+- **API Key Storage**: Your API key is stored only in your browser's localStorage (when using direct mode)
+- **Backend Proxy**: API keys are stored securely on the server (when using proxy mode)
-- **No Backend**: This is a fully client-side application - no data is sent to any server except OpenAI
+- **No Backend**: Direct mode is fully client-side - no data is sent to any server except OpenAI/Groq
 - **Local Storage**: All chat history is stored locally in your browser
 - **No Tracking**: No analytics, tracking, or data collection